Pay on time or your supplier will pay the price

 You did the marketing, you negotiated the deal, you closed the deal, and you delivered – so why should you feel like they are doing you a favour by paying you as promised?
 Late payment could be a result of various reasons.
 However, as a show of good faith debtors should contact you in advance and make suitable payment arrangements.

-Late payments cause a ripple effect, not only for the small business who must establish the means to fund their creditors, but on a personal level too.
+Late payments cause a ripple effect, not only for the small businesses who must establish the means to fund their creditors, but on a personal level too.
 Families are affected, school fees can’t be paid, clothes can’t be bought – the stress this places on the business owner is immense.
-When a small business is paid on time – all personal bills are settled, the company is able to focus on their core activities, explore expansion, employ more people, pay appropriate tax for the growth of the macroeconomy, and really contribute to the socio-economic well-being of South Africa.
+When a small business is paid on time – all personal bills are settled, the company can focus on its core activities, explore expansion, employ more people, pay appropriate taxes for the growth of the macroeconomy, and contribute to the socio-economic well-being of South Africa.

 This is a challenge to all business owners to pay their suppliers in line with their agreements – don’t be the problem, be the solution.
 The faster money moves and the more control each business has in how much it invests and where that investment resides, the healthier an economy will be.
 The time for SMMEs to seize control of their own, well-deserved profits is now.
 With the impact of an unprecedented year and a continuing economic downturn ahead, this is a mission all businesses – big and small – must commit to for 2021 and beyond.